chadsy/chadsy/README.md

 ## Hi there 👋

 I like software.
 I like making it.
 I like using it.
-I like helping other people who like software use it better, stronger, faster.
+I like helping other people use it better, stronger, faster.
+I like to ship it.

+:ship: :it:

-Other stuff is generally linked [from here](https://chadsy.github.io).
+Other stuff is generally linked [from here](https://chadsy.lol).

-## How to use chadsy

-## Troubleshooting chadsy

-## Uninstalling chadsy

 <!--
 **chadsy/chadsy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.